 There are three restaurants at the hotel: The all-day La Table with outside seating by the pool, and two dinner venues tended by white-gloved staff, La Grande Table Française and La Grande Table Marocaine.
 They are located on two sides of a blue-themed courtyard, of which the massive columns and walls are all lined with beautiful hand-crafted tiles.

 We dined at the La Grande Table Marocaine.
-Inventive combinations, unique flavours, all beautifully prepared—the dishes we tried were all creative variations on the Moroccan cuisine, and true masterpieces of culinary art.
+Inventive combinations, unique flavors, all beautifully prepared—the dishes we tried were all creative variations on the Moroccan cuisine and true masterpieces of culinary art.

 From breathtaking craftsmanship to culinary delights, rarely we visit a hotel that celebrates the country’s heritage in quite so exquisite away.
 Checking out after only two nights, we had but one wish on our minds: to visit again and stay here much, much longer.